nextstrain/ncov/docs/metadata.md

 **Column 8: `division`**

 Division currently doesn't have a precise definition and we use it differently for different regions.
 For instance, for samples in the USA we are detailing the state in which the sample was collected here.
+For other countries, it might be a county, region, or other administrative sub-division.
 To see the divisions which are currently set for your country you can run the following command (replace "New Zealand" with your country):
 ```bash
 tail +2 data/metadata.tsv | cut -f 7,8 | grep "^New Zealand" | cut -f 2 | sort | uniq